mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 People always think, “That is zazen.”
 Sometimes even the Japanese believe it’s not necessary to do zazen, because whatever you do, everyday life is zazen.
 Some Japanese emphasize this.
 Of course it is; but it’s not real zazen.
 That’s a very prejudiced, very narrow understanding: always seeing in a certain angle, so-called bank robber, or policeman, or cross-country skier; always looking at zazen in terms of a certain view.
 But it’s not Zen.
 It’s *part* of Zen.

-Real Zen penetrates every area of human life; never only a certain area like stealing money from a bank. *[Unintelligible]* stealing from the bank, washing your face, or walking on the street, *always* real Zen penetrates, helping.
+Real Zen penetrates every area of human life; never only a certain area like stealing money from a bank.
+[Beyond] stealing from the bank, washing your face, or walking on the street, *always* real Zen penetrates, helping.
 Or right in the middle of death, or after death, or before birth, wherever you may be – Zen helps.
 This is real Zen.

 ##### 36:03

-**Question**: Before you were saying that if we have *[unintelligible]* like bank robberies in doing your zen, that’s short range.
-How about in taking vows then, too; if we vow to save all sentient beings, is that in the short range?
+**Question**: Before you were saying that if we have a [busy] mind, like bank robberies, in doing your zen, that’s short range.
+How about in taking vows then, too; if we vow to save all sentient beings, is [that] in the short range?

 **Katagiri**: No, that’s *big range*. *[Laughter.]* How can you save all sentient beings?
-You have to [work] constantly, you have to be right in the middle of *huge* oceans, because [you should be with] all sentient beings, countless number [of them].
-It’s not short range, it’s not small oceans.
-It’s *huge* oceans.
+You have to [walk] constantly, you have to be right in the middle of *huge* oceans, because [you should be with] all sentient beings, countless number [of them].
+It’s not short range, it’s not small oceans; it’s *huge* oceans.
 That is a vow to save all sentient beings.

 I always say that vow is just like to swim in the ocean, which is vast.
 There is nothing to hold on to.
 You cannot stop swimming; you have to just keep going.
 Even though you say “tired,” or “hopeless”, or “hope,” whatever you think, your process, your activity must be going, completely beyond your ideas.
 That is a vow.
 It’s a huge range.

 That’s why, in a sense, consciousness always feels boring.
 Zazen is a little boring.
 That’s why people cannot stand up there.
 So very naturally, even the teacher cannot stand up there. *[He laughs.]* Very naturally the teacher gives some candy – “Here, eat this” – in the process of swimming, on the way to reach the other shore.
 [The teacher is] always encouraging.

-Of course it is encouragement, but that encouragement really is available for a certain period of time, but no *[unintelligible]*.
+Of course it is encouragement, but that encouragement really is available for a certain period of time.
+But no *[unintelligible]*.
 This is life and death.
 You just swim.

 ##### 38:56